Synonyms and other taxonomic changes

 antennae less than half body length

 Key genera based on structure of forelegs.
 See Singing Insects of North America

 , and photo

-comparing genera, and the different species of Scapteriscus
+comparing genera, and the different species of Neoscapteriscus

-In overall appearance, compare these widespread members of two genera:
+In overall appearance, compare these two widespread species:

 Left.
 Northern Mole Cricket (Neocurtilla hexadactyla) has brownish pronotum, which forms a bit of a hood over head, and short wings.

 Right.
-Southern Mole Cricket (Scapteriscus borellii) has longer wings, grayish pronotum (apparently usually with spots), and pronotum does not form hood over head.
+Southern Mole Cricket (Neoscapteriscus borellii) has grayish pronotum (usually with four pale spots), which does not form hood over head, and longer wings.

 fossorial (digging), nocturnal